dune-community/dune-gdt-pymor-interaction/README.md

   ```

 * Take a look at `config.opts/` and find settings and a compiler which suits your
   system, e.g. `config.opts/gcc-debug`.
+The important part to look for is the
+  definition of `CC` in these files: if, e.g., wish to use clang in version 3.8 and
+  it is available as `clang-3.8`, choose `OPTS=clang-3.8-debug`, if it is available
+  as `clang`, choose `OPTS=clang-debug`.
 Select one of those options by defining

   ```
   export OPTS=gcc-debug